Antes people

-Customs

-The Antes had similar if not identical customs and culture as the Sclaveni.
-They were carefully described by chroniclers such as Procopius and Maurice, whose works contribute greatly to our understanding of these two early Slavic peoples.

-Maurice writes that the Slavs were very hospitable people, and tribes that mistreated guests were attacked for their dishonor.
-Prisoners were not kept forever and after a certain period of time, captives were allowed to be let loose or to join the community.
-Settlements were built in hard to reach forests, lakes and marshes as they were hard to attack, with exits in many directions for escape.
-They farmed many crops, especially millet, but also had much livestock.
-Maurice praises their toleration of discomfort when necessary, and the loyalty of married women to their husbands.
-The Antes and Sclaveni were independent, refusing to be governed or enslaved.
-They lived under democracy, with all matters being referred to the people.

-The religion of the Antes, like that of other Slavic tribes and peoples, was Slavic paganism.

-The Antes and Sclaveni were skilled warriors, especially in guerrilla warfare, taking advantage of terrain.
-They preferred to fight in dense woodland instead of pitched battle, although field battles and sieges were also recorded.
-Their weapons were javelins, spears, bows nocked with poison-tipped arrows and sturdy wooden shields, but body armour was rare.
+Origin

 Historiography

 Scholars have studied the Antes since the late 18th century.
 Based on the literary evidence provided by Procopius (c.
 500–560 CE) and Jordanes (fl. c.
 551), the Antes, along with the Sclaveni and the Venethi, have long been viewed as the constituent proto-Slavic peoples ancestral to both medieval Slavic ethnicities and modern Slavic nations.
 At times, debate over the origins and the descendants of the Antes has been heated.
 The tribe has been variously regarded as the ancestors of, specifically, the Vyatichi or the Rus (from a medieval perspective), and, in terms of extant populations, of the Ukrainians versus other East Slavs.
 Additionally, South Slavic historians have regarded the Antes as the ancestors of the eastern South Slavs.